-- 3A.
+3A.
 Please submit a preliminary digital addressing .SHP or a .DWG file as soon as possible.
 This digital file is used for street naming, addressing and preliminary GIS analysis.
-Include the following layers as a minimum: (1) Parcels; (2) Street lines; and (3) Building footprints. - 3B.
+Include parcels, street lines and building footprints at a minimum.
 Please ensure that the digital file is provided in a NAD 83 feet, State plane, Central Colorado projection so it will display correctly within our GIS system.
-Please provide a CAD file that is a 2013 CAD version.
+Please provide a CAD .dwg file that is a 2013 CAD version.
 Please eliminate any line work outside of the target area.
 More information can be found at: http://tinyurl.com/AuroraCAD or by contacting CADGIS@auroragov.org.

-4. Civil Engineering (Kristin Tanabe / 303-739-7431 / ktanabe@auroragov.org / Comments in green) General Comments
+4. Public Works (Kristin Tanabe / 303-739-7431 / ktanabe@auroragov.org / Comments in green)